prith17/SPE_Mini_Project/README.md

 4. Continuous Integration - Continuous integrate your code using tool like Jenkins, GitLab CLI, Travis CLI, and many more.
 5. Containerize - Containerize your code using Docker.
-6. Push your created Docker image to Docker hub.
+6. Push your created Docker image to Docker hub
 7. Deployment - Do configuration management and deployment using either Chef, Puppet, Ansible, Rundeck.
 Using these do configuration management and pull your docker image and run it on the managed hosts.